 • Aural tests at Grade VI–VII standard (including sight singing).

 If you are considering applying for a Music Award, you are advised to contact the Director of Music as early as possible to arrange an informal pre-audition.
-Overseas students are encouraged to send a DVD of their playing to music@bradfieldcollege.org.uk.
+Overseas students are encouraged to send a video of their playing to music@www.bradfieldcollege.org.uk.

 All fee reductions are determined by means testing, in keeping with the ethos of the school, although priority is given to those who have won an award.
 Note that Music Awards do not guarantee a reduction of fees.
 For more information, see our Bursaries page.